 If you haven't used Turo before, here's the short version: it's Airbnb for cars.
 Individual car owners list their personal vehicles, set their own prices, and rent them out to guests.
 Turo handles the booking platform and offers optional protection plans.

 For a Honda Civic or a Toyota Camry, this model works great.
-The cars are straightforward, parts are cheap, and the stakes are low.
+The cars are straightforward, parts are inexpensive, and the stakes are low.

 Exotic cars are a different situation entirely.